The Ultimate Beginner’s Guide to Website Audit with Ahrefs

 We don’t stay on a page that takes forever to load, so how can you expect your users to have that amount of patience?
 Unfair, right?

 Your Website Performance plays a major role in bringing in traffic and increasing conversion rates.
 In addition, site speed is also one of Google’s ranking factors.
-So, in case your website is slowed down, there are low chances of it receiving a high amount of organic traffic.
+So, if your website is slowed down, there are low chances of it receiving a high amount of organic traffic.

 There are two important things you should focus on to improve your website performance.